jitsi/docker-jitsi-meet/README.md

 Once in the container, run the following command to create a user:

-``prosodyctl --config /config/prosody.cfg.lua register username meet.jitsi passsword``
+``prosodyctl --config /config/prosody.cfg.lua adduser "$user@meet.jitsi"``

 The command then asks for a password interactively.

+You can also combine this into one command:

+``docker-compose exec prosody prosodyctl --config /config/prosody.cfg.lua adduser "$user@meet.jitsi"``

 #### Authentication using LDAP